 What Should You Not Do Before Filing for Bankruptcy?

 These actions will have a severe, irreversible impact on your bankruptcy case (regardless of whether you are filing Chapter 7 or Chapter 13 bankruptcy).
-So, when considering bankruptcy, here are seven things to never do:
+So, when considering bankruptcy, here are seven things NOT to do:

-Speak with a Bankruptcy Attorney Before Doing Anything
+What to do: Speak with a Bankruptcy Attorney Before Doing Anything